-The Motion of Mr. Hamilton on the Journals, was meant as a testimony on his part of the insufficiency of the report of the Come as to the establishm of revenues, and as a final trial of the sense of Cong with respect to the practicability & necessity of a general revenue equal to the public wants.
+The Motion of Mr. Hamilton on the Journals, 1 was meant as a testimony on his part of the insufficiency of the report of the Com^e. as to the establishm^t of revenues, and as a final trial of the sense of Cong^s with respect to the practicability & necessity of a general revenue equal to the public wants.
 The debates on it were chiefly a repetition of those used on former questions relative to that subject.

-Mr. Fitzsimmons on this occasion declared that on mature reflection he was convinced that a complete general revenue was unattainable from the States, was impracticable in the hands of Congress, and that the modified provision reported by the Come if established by the States w^d restore public credit among ourselves.
+Mr. Fitzsimmons on this occasion declared that on mature reflection he was convinced that a complete general revenue was unattainable from the States, was impracticable in the hands of Congress, and that the modified provision reported by the Com^e. if established by the States w^d restore public credit among ourselves.
 He apprehended however that no limited funds w^d procure loans abroad, which w^d require funds commensurate to their duration.

-Mr. Higginson described all attempts of Cong^s to provide for the public debts out of the mode prescribed by the Confederation, as nugatory; s^d that the States w^d disregard them that the impost of 5 Pe C^t had passed in Mass^s by 2 voices only in the lower, & one in the upper house; and that the Gov^t had never formally assented to the law; that it was probable this law w^d be repealed,
+Mr. Higginson described all attempts of $Cong^s$ to provide for the public debts out of the mode prescribed by the Confederation, as nugatory; s^d . that the States w^d disregard them that the impost of 5 Pe C^t had passed in Mass^{ts} by 2 voices only in the lower, & one in the upper house; and that the Gov^r . had never formally assented to the law; that it was probable this law w^d be repealed, & almost certain that the extensive plans of Congress would be reprobated.